Shihab23033/Django-projects/README.md

 A web-based To-Do List app built with Django, MySQL, and Pipenv.

 ## Features
-- Add, update, and delete tasks
+- Add, update, and soft delete tasks (deleted tasks can be restored)
+- View delete history (see all deleted tasks)
+- Restore deleted tasks from history
 - Mark tasks as complete/incomplete
 - AJAX for dynamic updates (no page reload)
 - Bootstrap for a modern UI